In a high-profile customer win for SAP, Microsoft has begun to implement SAP SuccessFactors HCM tools, including...

 SAP's announcement of the marquee agreement comes after Aneel Bhusri, CEO of Workday, criticized Oracle and SAP at a press conference, calling them "frankensauruses."
 Bhusri said the two competitors lag far behind Workday in bringing large companies onto their cloud-based human capital management (HCM) systems.
 But SAP is now touting Microsoft and other big users, and Oracle said it is growing more than twice as fast as Workday in software as a service (SaaS).

 Microsoft chose SuccessFactors HCM tools partly for their global capabilities, flexibility and open platform strategy, according to SAP.
 The company will conduct a phased rollout of the HCM Suite, said Vivan Mirchandani, senior director of business operations at Microsoft, in response to emailed questions.

-Microsoft recently went live with SAP SuccessFactors Succession Planning and Learning Management systems, and its next area of focus will be to implement Employee Central , which is core HR, and onboarding, Mirchandani said, adding that Microsoft is also evaluating Workforce Planning and Workforce Analytics for implementation.
+Microsoft recently went live with SAP SuccessFactors Succession and Learning Management systems, and its next of focus will be to implement Employee Central , which is core HR, and onboarding, Mirchandani said, adding that Microsoft is also evaluating Workforce and Workforce Analytics for implementation.
 Recruiting is also part of the suite purchased by Microsoft.